shanemadden/factorio-deadlock-beltboxes-loaders/README.md

 In other cases, you can specify things that would allow the game to load but just don’t make much sense.
 In those cases, the game will continue to load but the function call may be skipped and an error or warning will be printed in the default game log.
-So if your crates or machines are missing, check the log.
+So if your stacked items or beltboxes are missing, check the log.

 **“Helper” or “bridge” mods.** If your favourite modder doesn’t want to / have time to provide support for stacking/crating, you could make your own mini